ameencarpenter/billionaires-data-analysis/readme.md

 3. **EDA**: The `eda.sql` script performs exploratory data analysis, including generating key statistics and visualizing trends in the data.

 ## Power BI Dashboard
-A Power BI dashboard was created to visualize key insights from the dataset.
-The dashboard includes:
+A Power BI dashboard was created to visualize the key insights derived from the dataset.
+The dashboard provides interactive elements that allow users to explore various trends and relationships within the data, such as distribution by industry, wealth, and demographic information.
-- **Sector Distribution**: Visualizes the number of billionaires across different industries.
-- **Wealth Distribution**: Analyzes the concentration of wealth within top billionaires.
-- **Demographics**: Provides insights into the age, gender, and nationality distribution of billionaires.

 ### Screenshot of the Dashboard:
 ![Power BI Dashboard Screenshot](reports/dashboard_screenshot.png)